-- 1. These requirements pertain to school facilities where generator is provided. - 2.
+- 1. All school designs shall include provisions for a back-up emergency generator.
+The following are requirements that pertain to school facilities where a generator is provided. - 2.
 Generator shall be a packaged diesel engine set with the following: - a) Engine generator set - b) Base Mounted Fuel Tank - c) Battery charger/starting battery. - d) Remote monitoring panel. - e) Sound attenuated generator set enclosure. - 3.
 Engine shall be liquid cooled with thermostatic temperature control and high coolant temperature shutdown. - 4.
 Exhaust shall be located away from building at a distance to prevent air entrainment of the building air intake. - 5.
-Equipment shall have capability of being monitored over IP address. - 6.
-Provide a pathway to support a 2-wire shielded data cable between the MDF room and the Automatic Transfer Switch for connection and monitoring the generator status without connectivity to the BAS. - 7.
-Generator status panel shall be located in the Administration area adjacent to the Fire Alarm Control Panel. - 8.
+Equipment shall have capability of being monitored over IP address. - Provide a pathway to support a 2-wire shielded data cable between the MDF room and the Automatic Transfer Switch for connection and monitoring the generator status without connectivity to the BAS. - 7.
+Generator status panel shall be located in the support services section of the building (ie: back of house) in and around the custodial office and general storage space areas.
+Locate panel in an unobstructed location. - 8.
 Automatic Transfer Switch shall be 3-pole.
 Do not break neutral. - 9.
-Manufacturers: Caterpillar, Cummins, Kohler, Generac, or approved equal. - 10.
+Generator shall include provisions for maintenance staff connection of a load bank.
+Connections shall be of standard Cam-lock type for ease of connectivity. - 10.
+Manufacturers: Caterpillar, Cummins, Kohler, Generac, or approved equal. - 11.
 The following systems shall be served from the generator: - a) Fire Alarm System: Main Fire Alarm Control Panel shall have emergency power from the generator in addition to the NFPA required battery backup.
 Carbon Monoxide is performed through the fire alarm system; therefore, will be backed up as well. - b) Elevator / Area of Rescue / Chair Lift Phones: Phones shall be served from emergency power.
-Elevators and chair lifts themselves shall not be powered from the generator, only the phones. - c) Security: - 1) All card reader access. - 2) All cameras served from MDP - d) Emergency Lighting - e) Bi-Directional Antenna System - f) Fire Protection and/or domestic water booster pumps - g) Kitchen Coolers & Freezers - h) All building systems in the MDF room shall be served from the generator, including intercom and WCPSS network (VOIP-admin area only). - i) No emergency power required for radon system - j) No emergency power required for HVAC System
+Elevators and chair lifts themselves shall not be powered from the generator, only the phones. - c) Security: - 1) All card reader access. - 2) All cameras served from MDP - d) Emergency Lighting - e) Bi-Directional Antenna System - f) Fire Protection and/or domestic water booster pumps - g) Kitchen Coolers & Freezers - h) 120VAC for Chillers control power and all heat trace - All building systems in the MDF room shall be served from the generator, including intercom and WCPSS network (VOIP-admin area only). - j) No emergency power required for Vapor Mitigation System (VMS) system - k) No emergency power required for HVAC System